ChangeWindows/Content/api.md

 osname | Contain the name of the OS (e.g. 'Window 10'). | Available
 codename | The official codename used within Microsoft (e.g. 'Redstone 1') | Available
-description | A description of the milestone. | Available desktop | Contains the name for the desktop build. | To be dropped mobile | Contains the name for the Mobile build. | To be dropped xbox | Contains the name for the Xbox build. | To be dropped iot | Contains the name for the IoT build. | To be dropped server | Contains the name for the Server build. | To be dropped holographic | Contains the name for the Holographic build. | To be dropped team | Contains the name for the Team build. | To be dropped
+description | A description of the milestone. | Available

 ## Statistics
 **statistics** contains all information regarding version share between Windows 10 versions.